7 Essential Steps in Your Accessibility Testing Checklist for Unbeatable Website Compliance

 Enhanced SEO

-Google and other search engines prioritize websites that provide a better user experience, and accessibility is a part of that equation.
-Features that make a website more accessible, like semantic HTML markup or alt text for images, also make the site more machine-readable, thereby enhancing its SEO.
+Here’s another surprise: accessibility can actually boost your SEO.
+Google and other search engines prioritize websites that provide a better user experience, and accessibility is a huge part of that.
+Things like semantic HTML and alt text not only make your site more accessible but also more machine-readable, which helps search engines index your content better.
+More visibility, more traffic—what’s not to love?

 Better User Experience

-Before we delve into the actual checklist, let’s take a moment to understand why web accessibility is not just an option but a necessity:
+Before we dive into the checklist, let’s take a moment to think about why web accessibility isn’t just an optional feature; it’s a must-have for today’s digital world.

 The 7 Essential Steps in Your Accessibility Testing Checklist